jaredLunde/react-broker/README.md

 ![Wolf of Wall Street gif](https://media.giphy.com/media/8Q31McooUHTNu/giphy.gif)
 # `react-broker`

-Asynchronous components for React 16.3+ perfect for code splitting and the simplest SSR story you've ever seen out-of-the-box.
+A lightweight ([~5.2kB gzipped](https://bundlephobia.com/result?p=react-broker@1.0.0)) library for lazy components using React 16.3+.
+It's perfect for code splitting and has the simplest SSR story you've ever seen out-of-the-box.

 Critically, this package is only intended to work with Webpack, specifically Webpack 4 and future versions.
 There are no plans to implement a design